AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

 - **Iceberg commit limited:** Increase checkpoint intervals, reduce micro-batch frequency, tune file sizes
 - **S3/GCS I/O limited:** Use multipart uploads, tune buffer sizes, consider S3 Tables for managed I/O

-Operational observability across this entire stack is what OpenLineage (for lineage) and Prometheus/Grafana (for metrics) enable—providing a unified view of where the streaming pipeline stands at any given moment.
+Operational observability across this entire stack is what OpenLineage (for lineage) and Prometheus/Grafana (for metrics) enable, providing a unified view of where the streaming pipeline stands at any given moment.

 ---